Irish & Everest

 Over the years there has been in the region of 290 fatalities on Everest for a range of reasons and across a wide range of altitudes.
 The info-graphic below shows the correlation of fatalities per year with the altitudes at which they were reported to have happened.
 The two obvious spikes are 2014 and 2015 where large scale fatalities occurred in the icefall just above base camp in 2014 and at base camp during the earthquake of 2015.
 The next largest year of fatalities was the infamous 1996 ‘Into Thin Air’ disaster which is well documented in book and film.
 92 of the fatalities recorded in the Himalayan Database occurred after the climbers had reached the summit.

 Everest Summits by Country

 The info-graphic below shows the extent of summits by each country (recorded by citizenship) from 1953 to 2017.
 Nepal leads the way (which is no surprise since the vast majority of guides and high altitude workers are Nepalese Sherpa), while USA, China, UK and India make up the rest of the top 5 countries with climbers who have reached the top of Everest over the years.
-Ireland punches well above its weight, and even though it appears in 21st position in the overall picture below, if you look at it from an ‘Island’ perspective, Ireland is actually in joint 17th position with Austria.
+Ireland & Northern Ireland as a combination punch well above our weight, and sit in 21st position in the overall picture below.
+If you look at it from an ‘Island’ perspective, Ireland & NI is actually in joint 17th position with Austria.
 Not bad for a small island of 6.5m people.